D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, D'Angelo Russell included, take on the Denver Nuggets at 8:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+D'Angelo Russell and his Los Angeles Lakers teammates take the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.

-If you'd like to place a bet on Russell's props, we break down his available ones, providing some stats and trends, below.
+Now let's break down Russell's available prop bets, with a particular eye on stats and trends to help you make good picks.

 D'Angelo Russell Prop Bets vs. the Nuggets